5 Ways to Reach the Summit of Pikes Peak

 Pikes Peak Cog Railway Window

 The Pikes Peak Cog Railway is the oldest mobile route to the summit of America’s Mountain.
-Construction began on the famous route in 1889 and the first tourists made it to the summit in 1891.
-The route begins in Manitou Springs and ascends nine miles, traveling through Pike National Forest past historic landmarks and across multiple life zones.
-Your ride includes interesting facts on the local flora and fauna, historic points of interest and a 40-minute stop at the summit to allow you time to take pictures, stretch your legs and try out the hot, fresh donuts that are cranked out daily.
+Construction began on the famous route in 1889, and the first tourists reached the summit in 1891.
+The route begins in Manitou Springs and ascends 9 miles, traveling through Pike National Forest, past historic landmarks, and across multiple life zones.
+Your ride includes interesting facts about the local flora and fauna, historic points of interest, and a 40-minute stop at the summit to give you time to take pictures, stretch your legs, and try the hot, fresh donuts cranked out daily.

 Book your ride on the Cog Railway in advance to ensure you can ride during the time that is perfect for you.
 There is limited parking for Cog riders at the rail station, or you can park in a free lot or pay lot and take the shuttle.
 As with parking for the Incline, take care to pay attention to where you park and how long you are allowed to be there.